niccokunzmann/open-transifex-api/README.md

 - `APP_HAS_HTTPS` defaults to `false`
   If your app is behind HTTPS, you can enable this.
   Note that [shields.io requires HTTPS for badges](https://github.com/badges/shields/issues/2891).
+- `PORT` defaults to `5000`
+  Is the port the app uses.
+  This is required by [Heroku](https://devcenter.heroku.com/articles/runtime-principles#web-servers).

 All configuration must be duplicated to [app.json](app.json) in order for Heroku to correctly display the values.